Alsultan14/Face-Detector/Report/README.md

 - keras and tensorflow for deep learing models and image preprocessing.

 ## Communication
 The project process and result has presented.
-To see the presentation slides click [here]
+To see the presentation slides click [https://github.com/Alsultan14/Face-Detector/tree/main/Presentation]